lucasmccabe/contagion/README.md

 # contagion

-> `contagion` is a Python package supporting node immunization and network contagion simulation
+> `contagion` is a Python package for node immunization and network contagion simulation.

 ![Carbon Snippet](https://raw.githubusercontent.com/lucasmccabe/contagion/master/images/carbon_snippet.png)

-`contagion` is designed to be easy-to-use and full-featured, supporting computer scientists, public health researchers, network theorists, and more.
 Here are a few things we love about `contagion`:

 - accessible interface for incorporating node immunization into contagion simulations
 - supports immunization with delayed effect and variable immunity durations